hash070/MyReactDemo/ReactFrontEnd/note/ReactRouter.md

 }
 ```

-That's how to fast start to use React Router.
+That's how to fast start with React Router.

 # Further Study